The Most Incredible People Are Often the Most Overlooked.

 I was quietly learning how to build something people could return to.

-Get something new from each time.
+Revisit and get something new from each time.

 Kind of like a really good library.